-The engagements reviewed each year are selected on a risk-based approach, emphasizing audit engagements that are large, complex or of significant public interest, including elements of unpredictability.
+The engagements reviewed each year are selected on a riskbased approach, emphasizing audit engagements that are large, complex or of significant public interest, including elements of unpredictability.
 The Global AQR program includes detailed risk-focused file reviews covering a large sample of listed and non-listed audit engagements, and public interest entities and non-public interest entities, to measure compliance with internal policies and procedures, EY GAM requirements, and relevant local professional standards and regulatory requirements.
 It also includes reviews of a sample of non-audit engagements.
 These measure compliance with the relevant professional standards, and internal policies and procedures that should be applied in executing non-audit services.
 In addition, practice-level reviews are performed to assess compliance with quality control policies and procedures in the functional areas set out in ISQC 1.

-The Global AQR program complements external practice monitoring and inspection activities, such as inspection programs executed by audit firm regulators.
-AQR reviewers and team leaders are selected for their skills and professional competence in accounting and auditing, as well as their industry specialization.
+The Global AQR program complements external practice monitoring and inspection activities, such as inspection programs executed by audit regulators and external peer reviews.

+AQR reviewers and team leaders are selected for their skills and professional competence in accounting and auditing, as well as their industry specialization; they often work in the Global AQR program for a number of years and are highly skilled in the execution of the program.
 Team leaders and reviewers are assigned to inspections outside of their home location and are independent of the audit teams reviewed.

 The results of the Global AQR program, external practice monitoring and inspection activities are evaluated and communicated to improve quality.
 Any quality improvement plans describe the follow-up actions to be taken, the people responsible, the timetable and deadlines, and sign-off on completed actions.
-Measures to resolve audit quality matters noted from the Global AQR program and regulatory inspections are addressed by Assurance leadership and our PPD.
+Measures to resolve audit quality matters noted from the Global AQR program, regulatory inspections and peer reviews are addressed by Assurance leadership and our PPD.
 The actions are monitored by our PPD and Assurance leadership.
 These programs provide important practice monitoring feedback for our continuing quality improvement efforts.